techidaily/site-games-able/source/_posts/disabling-device-lockup-the-solution-for-error-0x887a0006.md

  Make sure the games that error 0x887A0006 crashes have full system access by running them with administrator rights.
 You can temporarily select to run a game with admin rights or set it to always run with elevated privileges.
 This is how you can configure an affected game to run as an administrator:

-1. First, bring up Windows 11’s file manager with a method in our[guide for opening Explorer](https://www.makeuseof.com/windows-open-file-explorer/) .
+1. First, bring up Windows 11’s file manager with a method in our [guide for opening Explorer](https://www.makeuseof.com/windows-open-file-explorer/) .
 2. Then open the installation folder that contains the game’s EXE (application file).
 3. Right-click the game’s EXE file and select**Properties** .
 4. Click the properties window’s**Compatibility** tab.